Matteralmar/Tracer/README.md

 3. Install all the needed packages from "requirements.txt"
 4. If some requirements are not installed, install them using `pip install <requirment>`
 5. Add generated secret key into SECRET_KEY field in bugTrack/settings.py.
 Generate it using `python -c "import secrets; print(secrets.token_urlsafe(50))"`
-6. Change DATABASES field in the same file to DATABASES = {'default': {'ENGINE': 'django.db.backends.sqlite3','NAME': 'mydatabase',}}
+6. Change DATABASES field in the same file to: DATABASES = {'default': {'ENGINE': 'django.db.backends.sqlite3','NAME': 'mydatabase',}}
 7. Make migrations by running `python manage.py migrate` in your terminal
 8. Run server using `python manage.py runserver` command